RRZE-HPC/kerncraft/README.rst

 ``pip install --user kerncraft``

 for the latest release.
-In order to get the `Intel Achitecture Code Analyzer (IACA) <https://software.intel.com/en-us/articles/intel-architecture-code-analyzer>`_, required by the `ECM`, `ECMCPU` and `RooflineIACA` performance models, read `this <https://software.intel.com/protected-download/267266/157552>`_ and run:
+In order to get the `Intel Achitecture Code Analyzer (IACA) <https://software.intel.com/en-us/articles/intel-architecture-code-analyzer>`_, required by the `ECM`, `ECMCPU` and `RooflineASM` performance models, read `this <https://software.intel.com/protected-download/267266/157552>`_ and run:

 ``iaca_get --I-accept-the-Intel-What-If-Pre-Release-License-Agreement-and-please-take-my-soul``